zaza0209/GEERL/rebuttal.md

     - This observation aligns with the theoretical results in Theorem 1, where the convergence rate for all GFQI estimators, regardless of the working correlation matrix, is of the order $O((MN)^{-1/2})$, where $N$ is the number of state-action-reward-next-state tuples in the dataset, which depends on the number of clusters.
 As for the distance between clusters, GEE assumes that different clusters are independent, and thus it does not directly model the distance or relationship between clusters.

-    - Regarding the case of a single cluster, GFQI and FQI are likely to perform similarly in practice.
-While it is theoretically possible to model intra-cluster correlation within a single cluster using a working correlation matrix, the efficiency gains depend on the size of the cluster and the strength of the correlation.
+    - Regarding the case of a single cluster, GFQI can still gain better performance than FQI.
+The efficiency gains depend on the size of the cluster and the strength of the correlation.
 If the intra-cluster correlation is strong and the cluster size is relatively small, the correct working correlation matrix could provide some efficiency gains by decorrelating the data.
-However, in most cases, a single cluster offers limited scope for leveraging such structures, making the performance of GFQI and FQI appear similar.
-Additionally, as the cluster size grows, both methods converge to the same consistent estimates, further reducing the potential difference.
+As the cluster size grows, both methods converge to the same consistent estimates, further reducing the potential difference.

 * It would be nice to clarify that Figures 3 and 4 define causal relationships (which are referred to as paths) between components of the MDP.
 It is still not clear to me whether a correlation (rather than a causation) also violates the independence assumption.